 As per usual, coffee, tea, and treats will be provided by Coquitlam Heritage.

 All Aboard!
 Coquitlam Heritage will be offering tours of the Fraser Mills Train Station and of Mackin House during this family friendly event!
-Join us crafts, tours, free snacks, and more!
+Join us for crafts, tours, free snacks, and more!
+See our quilt project that features drawings from children and members of the community on what Canada means to them!
 Plus enter a draw for an exclusive afternoon of tea and scones in our Parlour!

 FREE Event, No Registration Required